 Hybrid Multi-Cloud: Virtustream is Public Cloud agnostic (reducing lock-in and protecting against data transit costs).

-Performance: Virtustream peer with the Equinix ECX Fabric, enabling a cost-effective 10GB/s fibre cross-connect.
+Performance: Virtustream would peer with the Equinix ECX Fabric, enabling a cost-effective fibre cross-connect.

-With Virtustream, we get a fully-managed SAP instance (SaaS-like) and the benefits of a cloud (utility compute) cost model, combined with cost effective “LAN-like” performance, that does not penalise for data transit.
+With Virtustream, the business would get a fully-managed SAP instance (SaaS-like) and the benefits of a cloud (utility compute) cost model, combined with cost-effective “LAN-like” performance, that would not penalise for data transit.

-The diagram below provides a high-level overview of our Virtustream SAP Hosting architecture.
+The diagram below provides a high-level overview of my proposed Virtustream SAP Hosting architecture.

-As depicted, the architecture includes multiple user interaction points, including traditional VPN/VDI via our Colocation DC infrastructure, as well as Direct Internet Access (DIA) for Cloud-Native (Web/API) interactions (embracing SAP Fiori).
+As depicted, the proposed architecture includes multiple user interaction points, including traditional VPN/VDI via the Colocation Data Centre infrastructure, as well as Direct Internet Access (DIA) for Cloud-Native (Web/API) interactions (embracing SAP Fiori).

-We have positioned Workday as our unified platform for Human Capital/Resourcing, covering Human Capital Management (HCM), Human Resource Management (HRM), and Human Resource Planning (HRP).
+I would position Workday as my unified platform for Human Capital/Resourcing, covering Human Capital Management (HCM), Human Resource Management (HRM) and Human Resource Planning (HRP).

 Human Capital Management (HCM): A set of practices related to people resource management.
-These practices are focused on the business need to provide specific competencies, covering workforce acquisition, workforce management, and workforce optimisation.
+These practices focus on the business need to provide specific competencies, covering workforce acquisition, workforce management and workforce optimisation.